-We combine the diffuse interface model with ALE-AMR code and get good results.
-This model behaves reasonably in terms of droplet breakup.
-Improvement of this model is still necessary, e.g., have an additional parameter so that both interfacial width and surface tension coefficient can be changed simutaneously.
+We combined the diffuse interface model with the ALE-AMR code and got good results.
+This model forms droplets as intended in a test problem resembling the NDCX-II experiment.
+Improvement of this model is still necessary; for example, ideally this model will have an additional parameter so that both interfacial width and surface tension coefficient can be changed simutaneously.